sunwookimiub/Champaign-County-Bikes-CIGI-Hack-a-Thon/routing_server.md

 `- osrm-routed`

 ## How to prepare data and start service? ##
 Step 1.
-Download OSM data from http://download.geofabrik.de or other OSM data provider, pbf and osm format are preferred
+Download OSM data from http://download.geofabrik.de or other OSM data provider, pbf and osm format are preferred.
+The data need to be stored in `/opt/sw/osrm-backend/data/`

 Step 2.
 Configure routing profiles which determines what can be routed along.
 In this study, we use bicycle.lua as the routing profile.
 Then make symbolic link with the following command